ebastler/zmk-designguide/readme.md

 * **USB Port and protections**: For flashing, possible wired operation and, most importantly, charging, you still need a USB port.
 I went with a USB-C port.
 The HRO M12 and M14 type connectors are cheap and easy to source, easily hand-solderable and routable and provide great mechanical stability.
 The protections I chose on this PCB are a good compromise between cost, PCB estate and protections - offering enough protection for a keyboard, while being easy to route.
 I added a JST 4-pin SH connector as an alternative, which can be used to connect an ai03 unified compatible USB daughterboard.

 * **Battery management**: There's lots of different controllers for this application.
 I will show you two possible choices, a cheaper and a more expensive (but also more feature-rich one).
-They both are available at jlcpcb for prototyping, easy to route, and offer programmable charge current - allowing to set it to the maximum USB 2.0 allows (600 mA).
+They both are available at jlcpcb for prototyping, easy to route, and offer programmable charge current - allowing to set it to the maximum USB 2.0 allows (500 mA).
 Power switches are optional, due to ZMKs astonishingly low idle power draw, but examples were included anyway.

 * **Battery**: Not much to say here.
 Pick any decent LiIon/LiPo single cell battery that fits your keyboard.
 More capacity = longer battery life.
+You can consult the [https://zmk.dev/power-profiler](ZMK Power Profiler) to get a rought estimate of your expected battery life.
 Try not to poke it with sharp objects (switch pins on high-flex plate designs!
 Ideally add a protective FR4 or Alu plate between battery and switch pins) or reverse the polarity while connecting it to the PCB if you don't want to burn your house down.
 Batteries are awful.

 * **MCU**: All is based around a Bluetooth enabled, ZephyrOS capable MCU.
 In my case, I went with an nRF52840 due to good software support and hardware availability, as well as Bluetooth 5 Low Energy capability.
 I recommend using a dedicated module instead of the bare chip, due to those offering a wide range of certificates (proving your board won't alert the white vans with the big antennas on the roof), because nRF52840 are rather annoying to route, and it's impossible to reach all pins without 4 layers and microvias, which are serious price-driving options.
 In this tutorial I will go over two different modules, which each have their pros and cons.
-There is countless other choices, so I recommend you look for yourself which [of the extensive list](https://www.nordicsemi.com/Nordic-Partners/3rd-party-modules) best fits your needs.
+There is countless other choices, so I recommend you look for yourself which of the [extensive list of certified modules](https://www.nordicsemi.com/Nordic-Partners/3rd-party-modules) best fits your needs.

 * **Optional: Voltage sensing**: ZMK supports battery charge reporting over Bluetooth - handy to know how much runtime you have left.
 Depending on the module you use, and the accuracy you want to achieve, multiple options will be discussed.

 * **Optional: Underglow**: ZMK supports WS2812/SK6812 adressable LEDs for underglow.
 An additional power cutting circuit that completely cuts the LEDs from the supply voltage while turned off is recommended, because those have rather high idle draw at ~1 mA per LED even when off and will chew through your battery in no time.
 Unless your design uses beefy batteries, I would recommend omitting LEDs in general - blinking lights are pretty, but months of battery life are even nicer in my opinion.
 With a power cutting circuit you give the user the option to choose.

+## This is too complicated for me!
+Well, don't despair.
+There are easier ways of making wireless PCBs - there is multiple Arduino Pro Micro compatible devboards sporting an nRF52840 chip, for example the [nice!nano](https://nicekeyboards.com/nice-nano/), designed by a ZMK team member, nicell.
+These boards take care of (almost) everything mentioned in this guide for you, enabling you to make a wireless keyboard without bothering with all the crazy tech-talk.

+If you are like me, however, and enjoy a challenge, and are up to learning something new - let me be your guide, and show you around the crazy world of wireless keyboards!

 ## Schematics and design considerations
+In the following chapters I will show (tested!) sample schematics for all relevant parts mentioned above, explaining the most important components, as well as my design considerations behind various components.

-### USB connectors and protections
+### USB connector and protections
 J1 is a basic USB Type C 2.0 connector, as used in most modern custom keyboards.
 I recommend using either HRO Type-C-31-M-12 (regular top-mount) or HRO Type-C-31-M-14 (mid-mount) as they are proven, reliable and easy to source.

 R1 and R2 identify the board as a client for Type C hosts (like smartphones or notebooks connected with a C to C cable).
 The ferrite beads L1 and L2, together with the input caps of the board, forms a low-pass filter to eliminate incoming HF noise, induced over badly shielded cables or by GPU/CPU VRMs in the PC.